yormy/tripwire-laravel/_docs/00___TODO.md

 TripwireAdminRoutes : split in api // reset ?
 ??# Catch Model Binding???? => generic as in config, or specify in your model ?
-When a hacker tries to change your routes and tries to access impproper missing models then you can catch this by
+When a hacker tries to change your routes and tries to access impproper missing models then you can catch this by recode honeypot, that it is is just one of the many wires remove xuid

+returning an exception is slower than an abort code

 Add to your model that you want to protect
 ```